Dakine Bike Roller Bag Review (6 Years of Use & Counting!)

 Traveling with the Dakine bike bag is, for the most part, pretty easy.
 It has two rolling wheels and a front grab handle so you can roll it along behind you at the airport.
 It also has three handles near the top to help load it into a car or maneuver it around when you need to.

 I will say that it’s best to not have to wheel the bag for long stretches, though.
 It is bulky and awkward and I definitely get forearm pump if I have to tow it for more than a few minutes.
+If I do need to carry it a distance (say I’m walk to another terminal), I get one of those airport carts so I don’t have to wheel it all the way.
+Its makes transfers a lot easier!

-If you do know you will need to wheel your bike bag for longer distances, you may want to check out the Evoc Pro bike bag.
+If you know you will need to wheel your bike bag for longer distances, you may want to check out the Evoc Pro bike bag.
 This bag has a removable front wheel that makes traveling with it a lot easier.

 In the car